Information and Communication Technology

 The world is networking and we are networking with it.

-The research focal area Information and Communication Technology is particularly of interest in the Faculty of Informatics and the Faculty of Electrical Engineering and Information Technology, around 88 research groups are involved.
+The research focal area Information and Communication Technology is of particular interest to the Faculty of Informatics and the Faculty of Electrical Engineering and Information Technology, with a total of 107 research groups involved.

 Breakdown of project volume by share of research types and share of faculties, project volume in the individual research fields, and breakdown of publications